LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 RAJA Tutorial
 **********************

-This section contains a self-paced tutorial that shows how to use most RAJA features by way of a sequence of examples.
-Complete working codes for the examples are located in the ``RAJA/examples`` directory.
-You are encouraged to build and run them, as well as modify them to try out different variations.
+This section contains a self-paced tutorial that shows how to use many RAJA features by way of a sequence of examples and exercises.
+Each exercise is located in files in the ``RAJA/exercises`` directory, one *exercise* file with code sections removed and comments containing instructions to fill in the missing code parts and one *solution* file containing complete working code to compare with and for guidance if you get stuck working on the exercise file.
+You are encouraged to build and run the exercises and modify them to try out different variations.

 We also maintain a repository of tutorial slide presentations `RAJA Tutorials Repo <https://github.com/LLNL/RAJA-tutorials>`_ which we use